next-theme/theme-next-docs/source/docs/third-party-services/comments.md

       shortname: # See: https://disqus.com/admin/settings/general/
     ```

+### Changyan (China)

+Changyan is the industry's leading social commenting system, supporting both PC and mobile access methods, providing a new way of commenting on websites.
+Changyan has a variety of common account login, triple filtering mechanism, real-time data statistics, fast data export, comprehensive support for mobile and other leading functions.
+It fully satisfies the needs of major websites for user login, comment, sharing, and review.

+1. Create an account or log into [Changyan](https://changyan.kuaizhan.com/), then add your site to get APP ID and APP KEY.
+2. Set the value `enable` to `true`, and add the obtained APP ID (`appid`) and APP KEY (`appkey`) to the `changyan` section in the {% label primary@theme config file %} as following:

+    ```yml next/_config.yml
+    # changyan
+    changyan:
+      enable: false
+      appid:
+      appkey:
+    ```

 ### LiveRe

 LiveRe is a content platform based on social networking site reviews to help users communicate freely.